Key takeaways:

 Save on related medications

-Pancreatitis is a painful medical condition in which the pancreas becomes inflamed.
+Pancreatitis is a painful medical condition that causes inflammation in the pancreas.
 People who develop pancreatitis experience severe stomach pain, difficulty eating, and other symptoms that need urgent medical attention.
 Sometimes, people can develop serious health complications because of pancreatitis.

-Ozempic is an FDA-approved injectable medication that can be used to treat Type 2 diabetes.
+Ozempic is an FDA-approved injectable medication.
 It can cause many side effects including nausea, constipation, and diarrhea.
 But the relationship between Ozempic and pancreatitis isn’t so clear.

 Here’s what the science says about the link between Ozempic and pancreatitis.